Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [AlphaImageDemo](AlphaImageDemo)          - Simple demo of [OpenGL](OpenGL) alpha blending.
    [AlphaRotateDemo](AlphaRotateDemo)         - A variant of [AlphaImageDemoOSX](AlphaImageDemoOSX), demonstrates rotated drawing.
    [ArcDemo](ArcDemo)                 - Demonstrate the 'FrameArc', 'FillArc' functions.
+   [ARToolkitDemo](ARToolkitDemo)           - Use [ARToolkit](ARToolkit) to track and visualize 3D objects in live-video.
    [AudioTunnel3DDemo](AudioTunnel3DDemo)       - Very sketchy demo on how to use [OpenAL](OpenAL) for 3D spatialized sound.
    [AudioTunnel3DDemo2](AudioTunnel3DDemo2)      - Another sketchy demo on how to use [OpenAL](OpenAL) for 3D spatialized sound.
    [BasicAMAndMixScheduleDemo](BasicAMAndMixScheduleDemo) - Demonstrates basic use of sound schedules, volume controls, amplitude modulation and audio mixing of multiple voices.
    [BasicSoundInputDemo](BasicSoundInputDemo)     - Demonstrate basic usage of [PsychPortAudio](PsychPortAudio)() for sound capture.
    [BasicSoundOutputDemo](BasicSoundOutputDemo)    - Demonstrate basic usage of [PsychPortAudio](PsychPortAudio)() for sound playback.
+   [BasicSoundPhaseShiftDemo](BasicSoundPhaseShiftDemo) - Demonstrate playback a live phase-shifted sine tone.
    [BasicSoundScheduleDemo](BasicSoundScheduleDemo)  - Demonstrate basic usage of sound schedules and buffers with [PsychPortAudio](PsychPortAudio)().
    [BlurredMipmapDemo](BlurredMipmapDemo)       - Apply blurring via [OpenGL](OpenGL) mip-mapping to live video or movies.
    [BlurredVideoCaptureDemo](BlurredVideoCaptureDemo) - Demonstrate application of GPU accelerated image filters to live video.